goOFYy/octopus_homeassistant/README.md

 NB: You can adjust how far you want to go back by manipulation the param in the URL in the api.PY file (period_from=)

+# example
+    Here is an example of how i am using grafana to display the information in a graph on home assistant